wpilibsuite/allwpilib/design-docs/commands-v3.md

 Scheduler state is serialized using protobuf.
 The scheduler will send a list of the currently queued commands and a list of the current running commands.
 Commands are serialized as (id: uint32,
-parent_id: uint32, name: string, priority: int32, required_resources: string array).
-Consumers can
+parent_id: uint32, name: string, priority: int32, required_resources: string array,
-use the `id` and `parent_id` attributes to reconstruct the tree structure, if desired. `id` and `parent_id` marginally increase the size of serialized data, but make the schema and deserialization quite simple.
+last_time_ms: double, total_time_ms: double).
+Consumers can use the `id` and `parent_id` attributes to reconstruct the tree structure, if desired. `id` and `parent_id` marginally increase the size of serialized data, but make the schema and deserialization quite simple.

 Command IDs are the Java system identity hashcode (_not_ object hashcode, which can be overridden and be identical for different command objects).
-If a command has no parent, its parent ID will be set to zero.
+If a command has no parent, no parent ID will appear in its message.

 Records in the serialized output will be ordered by scheduling order.
 As a result, child commands will always appear _after_ their parent.